Leweston achieves some of the best results in the region and excellent university and higher education outcomes.

 Leweston welcomes pupils ranging in age from three months to eighteen years.
 The advantages of a through-school, one campus option are many; pupils of all ages can access a range of facilities often unavailable to individual year groups and, whilst the Nursery, Prep and Senior Schools are zoned appropriately, the common spaces such as Chapel, Dining Room and Music School are used by all students.
 This familiarity with the site, staff and routines allows for secure but gentle transition between the different educational stages, with teachers working together to ensure continuity of pastoral and academic support.

-The School can forge longer term relationship with pupils and parents who benefit from the logistical advantage of having the whole family on one site.
-For any students looking to convert from day to boarding they are doing so in an environment that is already familiar and with House staff who will already be known to them.
+The school can forge longer term relationship with pupils and parents who benefit from the logistical advantage of having the whole family on one site.
+For any students looking to convert from day to boarding they are doing so in an environment that is already familiar and with Houseparents who will already be known to them.

 Leweston recognises the challenges facing busy families providing practical solutions to support them.
 All students are welcome on site from 8am to 6pm with evening activities and supervised prep sessions for day pupils.
 For boarders there is a full range of flexible options.
-With no Saturday school families can spend precious weekend time together but a busy programme is in place for those in School.
-Buses run across Somerset and Dorset and there is a pick-up at Sherborne Station to meet students using the train.
-Buses are charged on a per trip basis to provide maximum flexibility and weekly boarders are welcome to use them on Mondays and Fridays.
+With no Saturday school families can spend precious weekend time together but a busy programme is in place for those in school.
+Buses run across Somerset and Dorset and are charged on a per trip basis to provide maximum flexibility and weekly boarders are welcome to use them on Mondays and Fridays.

 Recognised for its focus on health and well-being Leweston makes the most of its rural location.
 Our accredited Forest School provides weekly lessons for all Nursery and Prep pupils one one day a term in the Prep is spent on an outdoor curriculum.
 The thriving Duke of Edinburgh Award Scheme in the Senior School supports students at Bronze, Silver and Gold levels.
 Leweston’s outstanding record in Cross-Country is helped, in part, by the availability of a challenging campus course.
 Over 40 staff and pupils turn up weekly for the Friday lunchtime run.